risenjapanllc-rgb/RISEN-CARE/README.md

 **From Observation to Knowledge**

-Build knowledge.
+Build Knowledge.

-Support people.
+Support People.

-Empower care.
+Empower Care.